BeyondTheRK/DefendTheTank/README.md

 Defend The Tank From Cole Anthony!

  How To Play:

-Download all files to same local folder.
+1) Download ZIP of all files to same local folder.
-Open Python Interpreter.
-Run the AlienInvasion.EXE executable file.
+2) Run the AlienInvasion.EXE executable file in a Python Interpreter